 Marie Blistan, a high school special education resource center teacher in Washington Township public schools, is the president of the New Jersey Education Association.
 Blistan previously served as NJEA’s vice president (2013 – 2017) and secretary-treasurer (2009-2013).
-She was elected to a two-year term as president effective Sept.
-1, 2017.
+She was re-elected to a second two-year term as president effective Sept.
+1, 2019, which she will serve until August 31, 2021.
 Continue reading…

 Sean M. Spiller